aleksandre1303/review-cards-component/README.md

 ### What I learned
-I learned basic CSS Grid layout, I understood well what is the difference between grid and flexbox 🚀🚀✊
+I learned basic CSS Grid layout, I understood well what is the difference between grid and flexbox I also learned how to store fonts and colors in a variable and use them, which makes later editing much easier 🚀🚀✊

 ## Author